Oslo-Nye-Fagskole/git-essentials/Remote repositories with GitHub.md

 ## Two ways to connect with GitHub

-There are two common ways to create and uase a remote repository:
+There are two common ways to create and use a remote repository:

 - **Clone from GitHub**: Start with a repository that already exists on GitHub and "clone it" (bring it down) to your computer.
 - **Push to GitHub**: Start with a repository on your computer and then "push" (upload) it to GitHub.